 What happens during a Deep TMS procedure?

 dTMS treatment utilizes BrainsWay’s patented H-coil technology to regulate brain activity and improve patients’ mental health and well-being.
 During the procedure, a helmet holding the H-coil is fitted over the patient’s head before sending magnetic pulses to targeted areas of the brain. dTMS is a noninvasive procedure where patients can catch up on their reading or social media during sessions.
-Patients will experience a light tapping sensation on their scalp during the treatment.
 Each session takes about 20 minutes, after which patients can drive themselves and go about their daily routine.

 Will I need to stop my medication or therapy?